Dereje116/alx-low_level_programming/0x02-functions_nested_loop/README.md

-this is function in c
+the amazing thing about c